sysalexis/s3_parallel_upload/README.md

 **Purpose**: Demonstrate that S3 is massively parallel.
 **Summary**: This demonstration uploads 500 x 10MB files (5GB total).
 When done sequentially, it takes 18 minutes.
 When done in parallel, it takes 70 seconds.

+Do not confuse parallel uploads with [multipart uploads](http://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html)

 ##Step 1: Create a bucket for storing files
 The Region for the bucket should match the Region used for EC2 in the next step.
 I also add a Lifecycle rule to expire files after 0 days, just to keep things clean.

 ##Step 2: Launch a Linux m2.4XL instance with ephemeral storage in the same Region
-- Use m2.4XL to avoid network bandwidth problems
+- Use ``m2.4XL`` to avoid network bandwidth problems
 - Give it a Role with permissions to access your S3 Bucket
 - Add one default Instance Store volume to store the 5GB of data.
 It also makes a great demonstration of ephemeral storage.
 - Make sure the instance is in the same Region as the Bucket!